SEO Module for WHMCS • The Definitive Guide to Rank your Site

 |Keyword stuffing||Overusing keywords on pages in an attempt to increase site's ranking.
 It's a bad practice that can cause a search penalty|

 In WHMCS everything involving SEO is nothing more than a string of claims not supported by proofs.
 You can't just say «Double your visitors», «Improve positioning» with this or that plugin.
 One should back up every claim with evidence.

-We achieved the following in a time span of 3 months using Mercury and writing less than 10 articles.
+We achieved the following in a time span of 7 months using Mercury.

 |Click||+570%||Bounce Rate||-57% (less is better)|

 We underline that there was no marketing strategy behind this.
 Articles have been published as soon as they were ready.
 Nothing was shared on social media.
 This was just an average WHMCS "as is" with mid-quality content that had no SEO enhancements before.

 Let's start with the basics.
 Probably the most important metric is organic traffic that comes free of charge.
 Here is the comparison between the last 7 months (blue bar) vs the same period of previous year (orange).

 Ovbiously the number of clicks (blue) and impressions (purple) reflects this change.

 Don't get us wrong.
 SEO doesn't magically happen.
 You can't do much with low-quality content and pre-written articles.
 Yes, we're talking about ready-made Knowledgebase articles you can purchase online and ones that have been copy-pasted from other sites.

 If you are interested in knowing more about how our rankings are evolving, continue reading how we increased traffic by 462%.
 Let's move on to discuss about the various elements that constitute a well thought out SEO website.